alifirhas/cmdk-revision/src/503-519/513-Variety.md

 In the course of this year, the consequences of Tyrael's disappearance have gradually spread.

 The New Horadrim Church was originally founded by Tyrael.
 After losing Tyrael as a leader, the New Horadrim Church was in a state of leaderless.
 They began to argue internally about what the Church should do next.
-Incessantly, some people do not believe that Archangel Tyrael is really dead, so they suggest looking for Tyrael's whereabouts, while others suggest expanding the power of the church to prevent the comeback of the Seven demons, and some people think that they should contact the high-level heaven as soon as possible.
+Incessantly, some people do not believe that Archangel Tyrael is really dead, so they suggest looking for Tyrael's whereabouts, while others suggest expanding the power of the church to prevent the comeback of the Seven demons, and some people think that they should contact the High Heaven as soon as possible.
 In short, the internal opinions are chaotic.

 It is a pity that the elite Nephalem warriors with powerful power in the Horadrim Church are not the management.
 This has to be said to be a mistake by Tyrael.
 These warriors are usually only responsible for combat.
 They rarely interfere in internal affairs, which leads to the fact that in the case of internal chaos, they can't speak at all, and no one wants to listen to their opinions.